dlemstra/Magick.NET/docs/Drawing.md

 // which automatically resizes the text to best
 // fit within the box.

-var readSettings = new MagickReadSettings
+var settings = new MagickReadSettings
 {
     Font = "Calibri",
     TextGravity = Gravity.Center,